livetechhelper/symfony-bref-starter/readme.md

 All other dependencies (PHP, Node.js, Yarn, Serverless Framework) are included in the Docker environment.

 See [Getting Started Guide](docs/getting-started.md) for detailed setup instructions.

+## 🔧 Additional Resources

+- [7777](https://7777.digital/) - A serverless platform for PHP applications that provides additional tooling and simplified deployments
+- [Bref Dashboard](https://dashboard.bref.sh/) - A web interface to monitor and manage your Bref applications on AWS Lambda

 ## 🚀 Quick Start